laxlago/Business-Analyst-Mini-Project/README.md

-# Business-Analyst-Mini-Project
-BRD and JIRA task tracking for a sample employee onboarding system
-# 🧑‍💼 Business Analyst Mini Project – Employee Onboarding System
+# Business Analyst Mini Project – Employee Onboarding System

-## 📌 Project Objective
+## Project Objective
 To streamline the employee onboarding process by building a workflow system that automates documentation, IT setup, and training.

 ## 📄 Business Requirements Document (BRD)